-Human consumption of the trees’ leaves results in “stimulant effects in low doses and sedative effects in high doses, and can lead to psychotic symptoms, and psychological and physiological dependence.”
+Derived from a tropical tree native to Southeast Asia, human consumption of the tree leaves results in “stimulant effects in low doses and sedative effects in high doses, and can lead to psychotic symptoms, and psychological and physiological dependence.”
 See A DEA Resource Guide, Drugs of Concern, U.S. Department of Justice and Drug Enforcement Administration, 84, (2017 Edition).

 To consume Kratom, the leaves of the tree are crushed and then smoked, brewed with tea, or placed into gel capsules.
 In recent years, the DEA has noticed a significant increase in the abuse of Kratom in the United States.

 The DEA has found that the substance is “abused by oral ingestion in the form of a tablet, capsule, or extract.
 Kratom leaves may also be dried or powdered and ingested as a tea, or the [K]ratom leaf may be chewed.”
 Id.

 Scientists have found that Kratom has opioid components but is more complex than a traditional opioid.
 Similar to the way antidepressants work, some of the alkaloids in Kratom can act through the serotonin and norepinephrine systems.
 In the United States, Kratom is sometimes marketed as a dietary supplement, although there is not enough data to tie it to a medical claim.

 The effects of ingesting Kratom usually begin within 10 minutes and can last up to 90 minutes.
 A larger dose of 10 to 25 grams of dried leaves can have a sedative effect that can last for up to three (3) hours.
 Law enforcement officers receive training that suggests the impairing effects of Kratom can last for up to 6 hours, although little scientific evidence backs up that claim.